Yoshinobu Nishizaki: Life and work

-West Cape Corporation

-After Mushi declared bankruptcy, Nishizaki hired Eiichi Yamamoto and his former staff from Mushi, restructured his company as Academy Productions and produced the classic Space Battleship Yamato franchise with famous mangaka, Leiji Matsumoto as director, in 1974.
+After Mushi declared bankruptcy, Nishizaki hired Eiichi Yamamoto and his former staff from Mushi, restructured his old company Office Academy.
+Former Mushi Productions' branch studio Animation Staff Room (アニメーション・スタッフルーム, Animēshon Sutaffu Rūmu) was incorporated by Office Academy and rebranded as Academy Productions (アカデミー製作, Akademī Seisaku) (and rebranded again as Tokyo Animation in 1980).
+In 1974, Yoshinobu created the classic Space Battleship Yamato franchise alongside famous mangaka Leiji Matsumoto.
 At first its ratings were as disappointing as those of Nishizaki's previous ventures; however, the franchise exploded in popularity in 1977 with the release of a hugely successful movie-length edit of the TV series, and "Yamato Fever" continued unabated in Japan for the next six years.
 Slightly edited versions of the three Yamato TV series were also a cult success in the United States under the title Star Blazers.
+In 1982, Office Academy's subsidiaries, Tokyo Animation (東京動画, Tōkyō Dōga) and Nishizaki Music Publishing (西崎音楽出版, Nishizaki Ongaku Shuppan), were separated from the parent company and merged to form West Cape Corporation.
+In the same year, Office Academy ceased operations and transferred all of its intellectual property to the successor company.

 Nishizaki's other works produced during and after Yamatos peak of popularity did not come close to matching the explosive popularity of Yamato, and during the 1990s, he began to fall into rough straits financially.
-His company, New Japan Visual Network, founded in 1984, declared bankruptcy in 1991, and Nishizaki, as well as West Cape Corporation, declared bankruptcy in 1997 amidst his wrangling with co-creator Leiji Matsumoto over the copyrights to Yamato.
+His company, Japan Audiovisual Network (ジャパン・オーディオビジュアル・ネットワーク, Japan Ōdiobijuaru Nettowāku), founded in 1984, declared bankruptcy in 1991, and Nishizaki, as well as West Cape Corporation, declared bankruptcy in 1997 amidst his wrangling with co-creator Leiji Matsumoto over the copyrights to Yamato.
 In 1994, Nishizaki designed a short-lived follow-up series called Yamato 2520, and was later sued by Matsumoto for breach of copyright.
 The case over Yamato led to halting the production of the video series after only three episodes.
 The dispute was finally settled in 2003, with Nishizaki winning the use of the name Yamato and the original plot and characters but losing the use of the original conceptual art, ship and character designs to Matsumoto.

-Nishizaki's anime film Space Battleship Yamato was released on December 12, 2009.
+Nishizaki's anime film Space Battleship Yamato: Resurrection was released on December 12, 2009.
 There is also a live action film adaptation of the first TV series produced by Nishizaki which premiered in Japan during December 2010.